geeksforsocialchange/PlaceCal/README.md

 With that said, here's what you need to get rolling.

-* Rails 5 / Ruby 2.4 / postgresql
+* postgresql, Ruby 2.4.3, and the Bundler gem to install rails etc from the Gemfile
 * `rails db:setup db:migrate seed:migrate`
 * `rails import:all_events`
 * Make sure you use `lvh.me:3000` instead of `localhost` or you might have authentication problems.